Welcome!

 With Hunt Allcott, Levi Boxell, Billy Ferguson, Matthew Gentzkow, Benny Goldman

-Conditionally accepted at Review of Economic Design.
+Review of Economic Design, forthcoming.

 +/-Abstract | Replication Package